-Bill Wiggin, Conservative MP for North Herefordshire, lives with his wife Milly near Ledbury, in Herefordshire.
+Bill Wiggin lives with his wife Milly in Upton Bishop in Herefordshire.
 Their three children, Rosie, Jack and Toby, all were born in Hereford.
 Bill’s family has strong roots in the area, with Special Metals Wiggin Ltd having been founded by Bill’s great-grandfather.

 Bill’s interests include farming and country sports.
 He keeps a small herd of Hereford cattle and chickens on his farm.

-Before his election for Leominster in 2001, Bill worked in finance, and was an Officer in the Royal Welsh Fusiliers and the Royal Yeomanry (TA).
+Before his election for Leominster in 2001, Bill worked in finance, and was an Officer in the Royal Welch Fusiliers and the Royal Yeomanry (TA).

 During the Conservatives’ time in Opposition, Bill served as a Shadow Minister for Agriculture and Fisheries, and also as Shadow Secretary of State for Wales.
 After the 2010 General Election, Bill was appointed a Minister in the Government Whips’ Office.